Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/moldir.md

 - **One thing I learned:** I found out about the Labelbox platform, which seems like a really valuable tool in annotating data!

+### Moldir's response

+Hi Alex, thank you for your feedback!
+Initially, the Cyrillic characters were not recognized in the annotated text samples.
+However, I was able to resolve this issue by using decode("utf-8") method on the annotated text.
+My apologies for not updating the notes accordingly.

 ## Varun

 - **One thing I like:** Looks like a lot of raw data processing and parsing, good job!
 I also really like the end of your JNB which has the summary and future work.